RobDavenport/p2pong/README.md

 This project is intended to serve as an example of how to build a p2p multiplayer game with GGRS in Rust.

+Ports 7000 and 7001 will be used for player 1 and player 2 respectively.

 Controls:
 ```
 W -> Move your paddle Up.
 S -> Move your paddlw Down.
 ```

-To run the game locally:
+To run the game locally (using 127.0.0.1):
 1. Open two consoles and enter the following commands:
 1. `cargo run p1`
 1. `cargo run p2`
 1. The game should start after the clients have connected.

-This will connect to 127.0.0.1 using port 7000 (for p1) and port 7001 (for p2)

 To run remotely given a known peer:
 1. `cargo run [p1/p2] [IP_ADDRESS_OF_PEER]`